top of page

 Our mission

-The current food system is unsustainable: a major contributor to greenhouse gas emissions and biodiversity loss that is failing to nourish too many of us, but also hugely wasteful.
+The current food system is unsustainable: a major contributor to greenhouse gas emissions and biodiversity loss that is failing to nourish too many of us, but is also hugely wasteful.
 Yet farming in Somerset – and across the UK – could be the very opposite.
 Farmland can be a vast store for carbon, a sanctuary for nature, a source of local economic prosperity and an educational and therapeutic resource like no other.

 Our vision is for a vibrant, varied and thriving food culture where farming according to agroecological principles is the norm – restoring wildlife, attracting visitors, boosting the local economy, enhancing health and wellbeing.
 We hope you'll want to be part of our growing movement demanding a better, more resilient and nature-friendly food system.